 But running barefoot is quite a slow process.
 As a beginner, you need to count every step, maintain proper posture, and focus on your feet, knees, ankles, and calves.
 Starting running barefoot on a treadmill is a great choice and will gradually enhance your stamina and endurance by decreasing any injury.

 In this article, we will explore the advantages and tips on how you can run barefoot.

 Running barefoot strengthens the ligaments because the middle or front part of the foot is used and not the heel, as when wearing sneakers.
 This, in turn, strengthens the ligaments, prevents injury, and reduces the impact on joints and muscles.

 Running barefoot also lowers heart rate, oxygen consumption, and therefore energy expenditure.
 But this depends on the category in which the athlete participates and on his physical condition; some runners without shoes have won gold at the Olympics.

 Thus, unconsciously, the runner pays much more attention to his footprint and stride, increasing his concentration on his activity.
-The mind is more focused on the moment of the race, and the runner can improve the knowledge of his own body and optimize his running technique himself.
+The mind is more focused on the moment of the race, and the runner can improve the knowledge of his own body and optimize his running technique.

-The short steps reduce the impact against the ground and facilitate the correction of the footprint.
-It also improves the posture of the runner, who is wearing sneakers, tends to go backward, but barefoot stays upright in a more practical way.
+The short steps reduce the impact on the ground and facilitate the correction of the footprint.
+It also improves the posture of the runner, who is wearing sneakers and tends to go backward, but barefoot stays upright in a more practical way.

 What to Prepare Before Running Barefoot?